 Looking for new avenues to combine science with his enthusiasm for cooking, Guy approached Cook’s Illustrated Magazine in 2004 to see if they needed help with food science.
 The magazine prides itself in taking a scientific approach to recipe development.
 In early 2005 he began working with the magazine as a consulting editor, and then as Science Editor a few years later.
-Six years ago Guy began recording a small number of science segments for the magazine’s PBS television show, and lectures widely on topics in food science, food chemistry, and cooking science.
+Guy has recorded a number of science segments for the magazine’s PBS television show, and lectures widely on topics in food science, food chemistry, and cooking science.
 He recently organized a symposium on “Trends in Cooking Science” for the 248th meeting of the American Chemical Society in San Francisco.
 Some of the world’s leading authors in cooking science participated in the symposium.

-Guy is a professional member of the American Chemical Society (49 years), a professional member of the Institute of Food Technologists, and American Society for Nutrition.
+Guy is an emeritus member of the American Chemical Society (49 years), a professional member of the Institute of Food Technologists, and American Society for Nutrition.
 He is also an external advisor for the first of its kind EcoGastronomy program at the University of New Hampshire, a member of the Food Task Force for Boston’s Museum of Science, and a Food Science Communicator for the Institute of Food Technologists.
 He also serves on the Food Science Advisory Board for Framingham State University.
-Guy has published 42 scientific papers, is the inventor on 17 U. S. patents, and co-author of a new book Cook’s Science (published October 4, 2016) and the New York Times bestseller The Science of Good Cooking, published in the fall of 2012 by America’s Test Kitchen.
+Guy has published 45 scientific papers, is the inventor on 17 U. S. patents, the co-author of a new book Cook’s Science (published October 4, 2016) and the New York Times bestseller The Science of Good Cooking, published in the fall of 2012, both by America’s Test Kitchen.

 On April 1, 2013 Guy was officially included in the first group of Certified Food Scientists (CFS) approved by the Institute of Food Technologists.
 Guy loves to cook and apply his knowledge of cooking science whenever possible.